Everglades National Park Florida, USA Travel Guide

 The historical impact of people activity on the landscape is a significant theme.

-Ongoing research discovers the historical presence and adaptations of various groups within the Everglades.
+Ongoing research discovers the historical presence and adaptations of different groups within the Everglades.

 The continued presence and cultural heritage of these Native American tribes are also a contemporary historical aspect.

-The park is a natural wonder, featuring many distinct elements.
+The nature reserve is a natural wonder, featuring many distinct elements.

 The entire Everglades National Park functions as a vast natural park.